SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 *Please follow these naming rules:*

-- No capitalization and thus no CamelCase.
+- No capitalization and thus no CamelCase
 - If necessary use underscore to separate words (i.e. barbell not BarBell or broad_peak not BroadPeak)
 - Do not include “model” in the name (i.e. barbell not BarBellModel)